 Runner-Up, Best for Beards: Copenhagen Grooming Beard Growth Kit

 There’s also a beard cleanser (to apply before rolling and serum application), as well as a keychain comb for easy on-the-go taming.
-As a bonus, you can use the derma roller on other parts of your face (namely the cheeks and forehead—and gently so) prior to applying facial serums and creams, for a skin-firming collagen boost, and extra absorption of nourishing ingredients.
+As a bonus, you can use the derma roller on other parts of your face (namely the cheeks and forehead—and gently so) prior to applying facial serums and creams for extra absorption of nourishing ingredients.

-Best Shaving Kit: Bevel Starter Shave Kit with Safety Razor
+Best Shaving Kit: Bevel Shave Kit

 Bevel calls this a starter kit, but truthfully, this set finishes the job better than anything.
-It comes with a sturdy safety razor (and 20 replacement blades), as well as their entire advanced-shave assortment: a priming oil, shave cream, replenishing balm, and lathering brush.
+It comes with a sturdy safety razor (and 20 replacement blades), as well as the brand's entire advanced-shave assortment: a priming oil, shave cream, replenishing balm, and lathering brush.
 The brand prides itself on preventing ingrowns and bumps while shaving thick, stubborn whiskers, which means it’s an outstanding pick for pretty much any shaver out there.